mcaimi/ocp4-signature-verification/README.rst

       }
     }

+Configuration files are automatically rendered with the provided 'gen-machineconfig.sh' script.

-2) Create a configuration file for every repo and fill in the address of the HTTP server that will host the signatures:
+1) Create a configuration file for every repo and fill in the address of the HTTP server that will host the signatures:

 .. code:: yaml